Rolakeeee/BuiltByRolake/README.md

 > *“From schematic to solution.
 I build electronics that matter.”*

 Hi!
 I’m **Morolake Salami**, an **Embedded Systems & Hardware Engineer** and First Class graduate of Electrical & Electronics Engineering from **Covenant University**.
 I’m passionate about building electronics that solve real-world problems — from power electronics to embedded boards.
-Welcome to my Github portfolio
+Welcome to my Github PCB portfolio

 ---